adiwg/mdEditor-doc/getting-started/starting-up-mdeditor.md

 You may use the recent version of any internet browser that supports [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) such as [Chrome](https://www.google.com/chrome/), [FireFox](https://www.mozilla.org/en-US/firefox/), [Safari](https://www.apple.com/safari/), [Opera](https://www.opera.com/), or [Edge](https://www.microsoft.com/en-us/windows/microsoft-edge).
 Although we have only thoroughly tested mdEditor with Chrome at this time we don't think your should have a problem with any of the others.

 {% hint style='working' %}
-  Point you browser to mdEditor
+  Point your browser to mdEditor
   * [https://www.mdEditor.org](https://www.mdEditor.org)
 {% endhint %}